 Khinkali are juicy Georgian dumplings that resemble little purses loaded with taste.
 They are usually stuffed with spiced meat and a little bit of broth, and are consumed by hand in a unique manner-biting and slurping out the liquid first and then the rest is enjoyed.

 The dough is plush and firm enough to contain that goodness within.
-These dumplings are enjoyed by both locals and tourists alike because of their filling rich flavor whether they are served in a restaurant or a home kitchen.
+Both locals and tourists enjoy these dumplings for their rich, filling flavor, whether restaurants or home kitchens serve them.

 3. Lobio

 Lobio is a red bean stew, which is usually cooked in clay pots.
-A vegetarian dish, it is made of a combination of onions, garlic, herbs, and in some cases walnuts, to give it a rich earthy taste.
+Chefs make this vegetarian dish from a combination of onions, garlic, herbs, and sometimes walnuts to give it a rich, earthy taste.
 It typically comes with cornbread or marinated vegetables and it is a part of daily Georgian food.

 Lobio can be a simple name, but the punch that it has in the taste can surprise many travellers.
 It is cozy, comforting and ideal to those who would want to experience the taste of something homemade.